hkdahal/Un-BreakiFi/README.md

 # Un-BreakiFi
 An app to help couples not break up because of financial issues.
+Project done as a solution to Intuit's Challenge, and got selected.

 Django app.
 Has an internal API that feeds data to the Graphical Tool available at the web page.
 Data can be either loaded using web or CLI.